 Traffic summonses are issued by a police officer.
 Your copy may have a blue colored bar on the bottom of the handwritten summons or the e-citation summons.
 The middle section of both forms contains a time and place where an appearance has been scheduled in court.
-To see a copy of the front or back of the traffic summons, visit:

 On the summons is the section code under which you have been charged.
 If you wish to read that law, you may review the City Code of the City of Colorado Springs.
 Enter the section number as it is shown on your summons.
 (For example, 10.5.104A)